 Jesus makes it clear his followers can be confident knowing where they will spend eternity.
 But what are we doing with our lives after we become Christians and our future is secure?
 The New Testament has a lot to say about this.
 Here are a few texts.
-These first three will be very familiar.
+(From the NIV).

 "For the Son of man is come to save that which was lost."